3 things you should know about LinkedIn B2B marketing

 ‘You can build your brand and content presence on LinkedIn on your LinkedIn Company Page and specific Showcase Pages, through long-form posts, and by uploading content to LinkedIn SlideShare.
 These are free tools you can use to establish brand awareness and establish thought leadership with your prospects and customers.’

-With LinkedIn SlideShare reaching 70 million unique visitors a month, the scope for reaching a wide audience and boosting awareness of your brand through organic content is vast.
-Once you have a good level of organic output, it is then easier to decide where investment in paid features could boost your overall strategy, whether that means investing in sponsored content, direct mail or adverts.
+LinkedIn SlideShare now has a reach of 70 million unique visitors a month.
+The scope for reaching a wide audience and boosting awareness of your brand through organic content is vast.
+Once you have a good level of organic output, it is then easier to decide where investment in paid features could boost your overall strategy.
+You could look to invest in sponsored content, direct mail or adverts.